ejwill04/chat-app/README.md

 ## Instructions

-From the root, please navigate to `/server`
+1. From the root, please navigate to `/server`
-`yarn install-deps` will install all dependencies in both the client and server `yarn start-app` will start both the Node and Client servers Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2. `yarn install-deps` will install all dependencies in both the client and server
+3. `yarn start-app` will start both the Node and Client servers

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Note: Please ensure you have a recent version of `Node` installed.
 Any of the recent versions should suffice.

 ## Approach

 I knew there's alot that could be done here, so I needed to find a quick way to spin everything up.
 I chose to use `create-react-app` for the frontend since it's well-known and easy to spin up, even if I would not use all of it's functionality.
+For bi-directional communication, I chose `Socket.io` for it's simplicity and speed over a solution such as using `Websockets` directly.
 I went with a very simple `Node.js` server for simplicity.
-For bi-directional communication, I chose `Socket.io` for it's simplicity and speed over a solution such as using `Websockets` directly.

 From here, it was quickly hacking together an application that would solve the high-level requirements:

-● It's possible to type a short message and have it sent to another user ● It's possible to see messages sent from another user appear reasonably soon after they were sent
+1. It's possible to type a short message and have it sent to another user
+2. It's possible to see messages sent from another user appear reasonably soon after they were sent

 ## Areas of Improvement

+This is not meant to be an exhaustive list but a starting point for conversation.

 [Note that I included some TODOs in the code that cover some of these points]